MMTutorBench: The First Multimodal Benchmark for AI Math Tutoring: Experiments

-Finally, to investigate the importance of direct visual processing, we compared the end-to-end multimodal approach with a pipeline method.
-In the latter, an OCR model, MiniCPM4.1-8B\citep{minicpm4}, first extracts text from the image, which is then processed by a large language model.
-This pipeline approach leads to a significant performance degradation across most models, confirming that direct visual analysis is indispensable.
-For example, the score of Gemini-2.5-Pro dropped from 4.77 (Zero-Shot) to 4.16 when relying solely on OCR-extracted text.
-This performance loss indicates that critical information is lost during the OCR process.
-Semantically crucial visual cues—such as the spatial layout of equations, diagrams, and non-textual symbols—are inadequately captured in a text-only representation.
-This finding validates that end-to-end visual understanding, rather than reasoning over extracted text, is essential for genuine multimodal comprehension in our benchmark.
+To investigate the importance of direct visual processing, we compare the end-to-end multimodal approach with a pipeline method.
+In the latter, the powerful OCR model, MiniCPM4.1-8B\citep{minicpm4}, first extracts text from the image, which is then processed by the MLLM.
+This method causes significant performance degradation across most models—for instance, Gemini-2.5-Pro dropped from 4.69 to 4.16—confirming that direct visual analysis is indispensable.
+This indicates that semantically crucial visual cues—such as the spatial layout of equations, diagrams, and non-textual symbols—are inadequately captured in a text-only representation, validating that end-to-end visual understanding is essential for genuine multimodal comprehension in our benchmark.